Fallopian tube cancer is a type of cancer that begins in one or both of the fallopian tubes.

 - Will treatment stop my periods and start menopause?

-- What are the side effects of the treatment you are recommending?
+- What are the side effects of the treatment you’re recommending?

-- Why is the treatment you are recommending best for me?
+- Why is the treatment you’re recommending the best option for me?

 - Will I still be able to have sex?

-- Can you write down what you have told me so that I can read it again later?
+- Can you write down what you’ve told me so I can read it later??

 Related information